xea/rust-jvmti/README.md

 _Long term ideas (wishes, cough)_

-* Ability to trace other JVM languages (Scala, Closure, Frege, etc)
+* Ability to trace other JVM languages (Scala, Clojure, Frege, Kotlin, etc)

 _(to be continued...)_